saur0x/sangra/src/char/README.md

-char is always four bytes in size.
+`char` is always four bytes in size.
 This is a different representation than a given character would have as part of a String.
-For example.
 Another implication of the 4-byte fixed size of a char is that per-char processing can end up using a lot more memory.

 #### Code Point
 Any value in the Unicode codespace; that is, the range of integers from 0 to 10FFFF16.
 Not all code points are assigned to encoded characters.
 A value, or position, for a character, in any coded character set.